frankkasa01/alx-pre_course/README.md

-s file is mandatory in all ALX School projects
+This file is mandatory in all ALX School projects